as-ajitsingh/rideon-service/README.md

 ## Features
 - Cab Request
-  - Employee can create cab request
+  - Employee can create cab request, a mail will be sent to all admins
   - Employee can view their own cab requests with paginations (provide `page-number` and `limit` as query params)
   - Admin can view cab requests of all employees with paginations (provide `page-number` and `limit` as query params)
   - Admin can approve cab request and assign vendors, a sms will be sent to vendor's constact number giving details about request